Adad650/milkyWay/README.md

 - Reach the green tile in the botton right to escape the maze.

 Feel free to tweak the constants in `main.py` (Cooldown for echo, color, etc.)to play around.

+## Future improvements/upgrades:
+- A story that goes with the game
+- Enemies
+- A png image for the player